NavyaG-lab/Tech-writer/primer.md

   * TODO: We need to come up with a safety mechanism to avoid borking a running DAG
   * [Airflow on Github](https://github.com/apache/incubator-airflow)
   * [Nubank's Airflow server](https://airflow.nubank.com.br/admin/airflow/graph?dag_id=prod-dagao)
+  * TODO: How is target date used, and is it relevant for Airflow?

 ## Sabesp overview
   * Command line utility for interacting with data infra ([sample commands](cli_examples.md))